Table of Contents

 T – Thymine

-Adenine is a purine base, and it always pairs up with thymine which is a pyrimidine base.
-Cytosine is also a purine base and it always pairs up with guanine which is a pyrimidine base.
+Adenine is a purine base, and it always pairs up with thymine, which is a pyrimidine base.
+Guanine is also a purine base, and it always pairs up with cytosine which is a pyrimidine base.

 Function of Genes

 The function of genes is to pass on the instructions required to produce the proteins that carry an organism’s characteristics from one generation to the next.
 The genetic code consists of instructions that are interpreted by the cells to facilitate protein formation.
 This code consists of codons, which are sets made up of three bases that specify the synthesis of the amino acids which form proteins.

 DNA Replication and Protein Synthesis

 DNA is copied to form RNA (ribonucleic acid) which is then used to make proteins.

 The process by which DNA material is copied to form RNA is called transcription.
 The process by which the RNA is used to make proteins is known as translation.

 When a cell divides, the double strands that form its DNA split into two single strands of DNA.
 Every single strand of DNA then acts as a template and forms a new strand of complementary DNA.
 This results in each new daughter cell with complete double strands of DNA, a process known as DNA replication.
 This DNA replication process is directed by DNA polymerase enzymes.